Submitted by PHGS Brenda Painter Foley

 The next priests assigned here were Fathers Dunn, Haire, and Connery.
 Then, on May 1, 1890, Rev. Peter Berkery became the pastor.
 Like Father Byron, he was a hard worker and a good business man.
-In 1892 he built a parochial school at the cost of $10,000 and he bought the Sisters of St. Joseph from Buffalo to staff the school.
-Grades 1 through 8 comprised the set up.
+In 1892 he built a parochial school at the cost of $10,000 and he brought the Sisters of St. Joseph from Buffalo to staff the school which consisted of grades one through eight.
 From that time on, boys and girls of St. Pat's Parish have received a splendid secular education as well as a thorough knowledge and training in their Catholic faith.

-he built our present convent.
-The old wooden convent had partially
+he built the present convent.
+The old wooden convent had

 and a beautiful chapel, was and still is, considered one of the finest

 convents in the Diocese.

 During the time Father Barrett was pastor of St. Patrick's, a fine young priest, Rev. John Weismantel, was appointed as the first assistant pastor.
 He did a great deal for the young people of the parish, strengthening the organization of the Children of Mary, etc.

 When Father Barrett was moved to St. Stephen Parish in Buffalo, Rev. John Dealy became our pastor.
 He was not well and died in 1915.